appscode/blog/content/post/gke-opensearch/index.md

 namespace/demo created
 ```

-Here is the yaml of we are going to use:
+Here is the yaml we are going to use:

 ```yaml
 apiVersion: kubedb.com/v1alpha2